inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 ## Switch from pipenv to uv

-*Required for upgrade*: No, but recommended.
+*Required for upgrade*: **No, but recommended**.
 If switch not done, additional steps detailed below are needed.

 ### Switching to uv